-(j) Risks associated with the pension scheme
+(k) Risks associated with the pension scheme

 The firm is examining with the pension scheme trustees certain technical matters relating to the closure of the defined benefit section of the scheme and is continuing to take advice on the matters.
 Initial assessments have been made of the potential impact on the valuation of the scheme assets or liabilities for the purpose of the financial statements of the Group or the LLP.
-These are subject to a degree of uncertainty but the net impact on assets and liabilities is expected to be below the surplus of scheme assets over liabilities that is not recognised in these accounts at 31 August 2021.
+These are subject to a degree of uncertainty but is expected to be immaterial.